TomNewbie/bus-system/README.md

 ## Project Descriptions

-Build a project to predict the bus congestion
+Build a project to predict the bus congestion.

 ## Architecture